Skip to content

 Freestanding un-reinforced bridge built with 3D printed concrete and ancient voussoir stonemasonry techniques, demonstrating how digital fabrication extends structural craft knowledge.

-Tavs Jorgensen Bricks
+Tavs Jorgensen's Bricks

-Tavs Jorgensen Bricks
+Tavs Jorgensen's Bricks

 Brickcraft forged from cob in 3D-printed extrusion moulds, combining traditional earthen building materials with advanced manufacturing techniques.

-Textiles × AI
+Nishijinori × Generative AI

 Traditional kimono textiles (Nishijinori) design in partnership with Sony's AI lab, merging centuries-old weaving craft with artificial intelligence.